Orthopaedic Surgery Compensation Claims

-Orthopaedics covers numerous types of injuries and diseases, ranging from broken bones through to osteoarthritis and surgical replacement of joints.
+Many of us will come into contact with an orthopaedic doctor or surgeon during our lifetime, due to broken bones, or the need for a hip or knee replacement, for example.
+Orthopaedics covers numerous types of injuries and diseases, ranging from fractures through to osteoarthritis and surgical replacement of joints.

 Types of orthopaedic claims

 There are two main types of orthopaedic negligence claim: missed fractures and surgical errors.